scribe-public/sample-policies/docs/v2/initiatives/rules/generic/evidence-exists.md

 > Evidence **IS** required for this rule and will fail if missing.
 :::
 :::note
-This rule requires Unsigned Generic Statement.
+This rule requires Generic Statement.
 :::
 :::tip
 > Evidence **IS** required for this rule and will fail if missing.